 The bridge is about 2700 feet above sea level.
 The Ueno Mura valley below is about 2000~2100 feet above sea level.
 If you are afraid of heights its best to walk across when there is no-one else on it as it does shake when there is a group on it or if kids are running across it.
 The views from the bridge are breath-taking, especially in Autumn during when the autumn foliage brings bursts of colour.
 There is an apparatus on the bridge that blows bubbles between April and November only every 30 minutes between 10 am and 3.30 pm.
 The bridge itself is open from early morning until 5 pm.

 Guests of the campsite receive a discount ticket to the Fujido caves which are a short walk from the far side of the Ueno Skybridge.
 The regular entrance cost is 800 yen for adults and 500 for children of school going age (6 to 15 years old).
 They are open from 8.30 am to 5.30 pm except in winter when they open at 10 am and close at 3 pm.

 While Mahoba No Mori campsite wouldn’t be my first choice in terms of camping facilities, it definitely is in terms of scenery.
 And we plan to go back one Autumn to witness the vibrant valley foliage.
 The campsite has a lot of repeat customers so it is advisable to book in advance.
 The season for tent sites is April to the end of November.
-Booking for the campsite, the cottages and a nearby hotel “Villa Sesaragi” can be done through the official website: https://uenomura-tabi.com/top/reserve/ (I have no affiliation to this website, nor did I receive any remuneration or discounts for sharing this or any other information on this blog).
+Booking for the campsite, the cottages and a nearby hotel “Villa Sesaragi” can be done through the official website: http://uenomura-tabi.com/top/reserve/ (I have no affiliation to this website, nor did I receive any remuneration or discounts for sharing this or any other information on this blog).
 You can also book the cottages through Rakuten:

 Mahoba no Mori- Rakuten Travel